mahmoudparsian/data-algorithms-book/data/READNE.md

-The purpose of this directory is to provide some sample files for testing and running programs provided for Data Algorithms book.
+The purpose of this directory is to provide some sample files (such as FASTQ, FASTA, ...) for testing and running programs provided for Data Algorithms book.